Skip to content

 Are there specific bet types where the rule change creates the clearest edge?

 Three buckets.
-First, "game goes to overtime" props — these used to clear roughly 6-7% of the time at +1200 to +1400 prices; the rule change does not change OT frequency, but it does affect the "game ends in tie" prop, which was virtually never offered and may now be +5000 or better at some books.
-Second, near-pick-em ML dogs — the symmetry restoration adds 1-2% to their win probability, which is meaningful when you are betting +105 vs +110.
+First, "game goes to overtime" props — these clear only occasionally and trade at long plus-money prices; the rule change does not change OT frequency, but it does affect the "game ends in tie" prop, which was virtually never offered and should now price meaningfully shorter than its old longshot number at some books.
+Second, near-pick-em ML dogs — the symmetry restoration adds a sliver of win probability, which is meaningful when you are betting +105 vs +110.
 Third, alternate totals at the high end (+10 or more over the closing) — slightly more reachable now because OT games produce more scoring on average.

 How quickly will the betting market correct, and where is the edge window?